TheLastBilly/commons/README.md

 # Libraries included:

+## List.hpp
-- List.hpp: A simple library that reads the lines on a text file and stores them on a vector.
+A simple library that reads the lines on a text file and stores them on a vector.
 I use it to read list files and find items inside it.

-Exmaple:
+**Example**
 ```C++
 #include <iostream>
 #include "list.hpp"